Updated November 2017.

 However, LinkedIn isn't seen as a particularly user-friendly site - and it'll take time to build the trust of its most active and discerning users.

-It's also the only popular social network where user numbers are higher in the 30-49 age bracket than 18-29 year olds.
-The user base is even more heavily skewed towards college-educated individuals than Twitter (46% of college educated US adults use LinkedIn compared with only 9% of those with a high school diploma or less).
+Although a higher percentage of 18-29 year olds use LinkedIn compared with older age groups, the gap is small - the age spread of LinkedIn users is relatively consistent.
+The user base is even more heavily skewed towards university-educated individuals than Twitter (49% of college educated US adults use LinkedIn compared with only 9% of those with a high school diploma or less).